parijaat007/datasciencecoursera/Getting and Cleaning Data Course Project/CodeBook.md

 Subject (10299 rows, 1 column) is created by merging subject_train and subject_test using rbind() function

-Merged_Data (10299 rows, 563 column) is created by merging Subject, Y and X using cbind() function
+Merged (10299 rows, 563 column) is created by merging Subject, Y and X using cbind() function

 Extracts only the measurements on the mean and standard deviation for each measurement

-TidyData (10299 rows, 88 columns) is created by subsetting Merged_Data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement
+Tidy (10299 rows, 88 columns) is created by subsetting Merged, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement

 Uses descriptive activity names to name the activities in the data set

-Entire numbers in code column of the TidyData replaced with corresponding activity taken from second column of the activities variable
+Entire numbers in code column of the Tidy replaced with corresponding activity taken from second column of the activities variable

-Appropriately labels the data set with descriptive variable names code column in TidyData renamed into activities
+Appropriately labels the data set with descriptive variable names code column in Tidy renamed into activities

 All Acc in column’s name replaced by Accelerometer